-The BlueTooth wireless technology started as a humble cable replacement [1], but has quickly evolved into the Swiss Army Knife of wireless technologies, allowing all kinds of appliances to be wirelessly connected together.
+The BlueTooth wireless technology started as a humble cable replacement [1], but has quickly evolved into the Swiss Army Knife of wireless technologies, allowing all kinds of appliances to be wirelessly connected.
+BlueTooth is quite different from technologies already supported by Connection Diversity, so integrating BlueTooth helps validating the original design of the Connection Diversity framework.